-A Jazzman’s Blues follows the story of a forbidden romance set in the 1930s and ’40s, where a black boy falls in love with a light-skinned girl.
+A Jazzman’s Blues follows the story of Bayou and Leanne’s forbidden romance from the 1930s and ’40s.
 The movie is now available to stream on Netflix.

 A black boy named Bayou, living in Hopewell, Georgia, during the 1930s, falls in love with Leanne, a light-skinned girl from the neighborhood.